dannythehacker/moon-stealer/README.md

 2. Extract zip file

-3. Tap "Install_python.bat" in moon folder if you do not have python
+3. Tap "install_python.bat" in moon folder if you do not have python

 4. Open `main.py` with any text editor such as notepad